AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- Renaming of associated types synonyms.
+- Renaming of type functions (both associated and not associated).
 - Fix stage-2 build failures.

 ## Parsing and Renaming

-Todo (low-level):

-- Toplevel ty sigs & equations

 Todo (high-level):